Promises and Pitfalls of Threshold-based Auto-labeling: Supplementary Material

-The appendix is organized as follows.
-We summarize the notation in Table \ref{table:glossary} and section \ref{sec:definitions}.
-Then we give the proof of the main theorem (Theorem \ref{thm:general_auto_err_full}) followed by proofs of supporting lemmas.
-We provide details of its instantiation for finite VC-dimension hypothesis classes and the homogeneous linear separators case.
+The supplementary material is organized as follows.
+We give details of the definitions and notation in Section \ref{sec:definitions}.
+The notations are also summarized in the Table \ref{table:glossary} in section \ref{sec:def}.
+Then we give the proof of the main theorem (Theorem \ref{thm:general_auto_err_full}) followed by proofs of supporting lemmas in section \ref{sec:proofs}.
+We provide details of its instantiation for finite VC-dimension hypothesis classes and the homogeneous linear separators case in Section \ref{sec:linear_proof}.
 Then, we provide the technical details of the lower bound (Lemma \ref{lem:lower-bound_err}).
-In section \ref{sec:visualizations} we provide additional insights into auto-labeling using PaCMAP \cite{JMLR:v22:20-1061} visualizations of auto-labeled regions in each round.
+Then we provide details of additional experiments in Section \ref{sec:additional-exp}.
+In Section \ref{sec:visualizations} we provide insights into auto-labeling using PaCMAP \citep{JMLR:v22:20-1061} visualizations of auto-labeled regions in each round.